nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 <img src="images/access_structured/Consultation_return.png" alt="Consultation Returned FHIR profiles" style="max-width:100%;max-height:100%;">

 ### Problems ###
-When GP Connect returns a problem it will supply the metadata and description of the problem.
-If asked for by the consumer, GP Connect will also return all the clinical data that has been linked to the problem.
+When GP Connect returns a problem it will supply the metadata and description of the problem and all the clinical data that has been linked to the problem.

 Include the following FHIR profiles:
 *	The ProblemHeader profile of the Problem
 *	The ProblemHeader profiles of any directly linked Problems
-*	Where requested, The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.
+*	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.
     *	Always include the MedicationStatement, MedicationRequest (intent = plan) and Medication profiles.
     *	Only include MedicationRequest (intent = order) for directly linked issues.
-*	Where requested, The AllergyIntolerance profile of any linked Allergies
+*	The AllergyIntolerance profile of any linked Allergies
     *	Include the ProblemHeader profile of any Problems linked to the returned Allergies
-*	Where requested, The Immunization profile of any linked Immunisations
+*	The Immunization profile of any linked Immunisations
     *	Include the ProblemHeader profile of any Problems linked to the returned Immunisations
-*	Where requested, The Observation profile of any linked Uncategorised Data
+*	The Observation profile of any linked Uncategorised Data
     *	Include the ProblemHeader profile of any Problems linked to the returned Uncategorised Data

 <img src="images/access_structured/Problem_Return.png" alt="Problem Returned FHIR profiles" style="max-width:100%;max-height:100%;">